Given a number n, find the number of ways to represent this number as a sum of 2 or more consecutive natural numbers.

-The Time complexity for this program is O(N^0.5), because of the condition in the for loop.
+The Time complexity for this program is O(N^0.5).

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.